Skip to content

 Spirituality at The University of Tampa

 Although the University is independent and non-sectarian, religious/spiritual beliefs and practices are highly respected and encouraged.
-All spiritual organizations and local places of worship follow The University of Tampa's Spiritual Agreement of Mutual Respect and Understanding.
+All spiritual organizations and local community partners that wish to be involved at the University must be partnered with a Registered Student Organization and abide by The University of Tampa's Spiritual Agreement of Mutual Respect and Understanding.

 On-Campus Resources